PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 .. _mi_cli:

 Implementing the mutual information function on the command line
 ----------------------------------------------------------------

 In order to perform this analysis on the command line, you must enter a command in the following format into your Terminal::

-   pct_mutualinfo CORPUSFILE ARG2
+   pct_mutualinfo CORPUSFILE [additional arguments]

-...where CORPUSFILE is the name of your \*.corpus file and ARG2 is the bigram whose mutual information you wish to calculate.
-The bigram must be in the format 's1,s2' where s1 and s2 are the first and second segments in the bigram.
+...where CORPUSFILE is the name of your \*.corpus file.
+If not calculating the mutal informations of all bigrams (using -l), the query bigram must be specified using -q, as '-q QUERY'.
+The bigram QUERY must be in the format 's1,s2' where s1 and s2 are the first and second segments in the bigram.
 You may also use command line options to change the sequency type to use for your calculations, or to specify